Propositional union closed team logics: Locality revisited and interpolation

-One important lemma of our main result is the observation that team semantics has the {\em amalgamation property} in the following sense, where we write simply $\mathsf{MN}$ for the union $\mathsf{M}\cup\mathsf{N}$ of two domains $\mathsf{M},\mathsf{N}$.
+One important lemma in the argument of \cite{DAgostino19} (formulated in our setting) is the observation that team semantics has the {\em amalgamation property} in the following sense, where we write simply $\mathsf{MN}$ for the union $\mathsf{M}\cup\mathsf{N}$ of two domains $\mathsf{M},\mathsf{N}$.

 \begin{lemma}[Amalgamation] For any $\mathsf{K}$-team $X$ and $\mathsf{M}$-team $Y$ such that $X\upharpoonright(\mathsf{K}\cap \mathsf{M})=Y\upharpoonright (\mathsf{K}\cap \mathsf{M})$, there exists a $\mathsf{KM}$-team $Z$ such that $Z\upharpoonright \mathsf{K}=X$ and $Z\upharpoonright \mathsf{M}=Y$. \end{lemma} \begin{proof} Clearly the required $\mathsf{KM}$-team $Z$ can be defined as